nitesh122/Time_Based_Player/README_CUSTOMIZATION.md

 ### **To Modify Existing Playlists:**
 1. Use the Admin Panel
-2. Or edit the database:
+2. Or edit the database (via Supabase SQL):
    ```sql
    UPDATE playlists
    SET name = 'New Name', description = 'New Description'